Questions You Need To Ask Before You Get Engaged

 The first should be easy.
 The second is more challenging and requires a little thought.
 But even before I ask those, there is a very personal question:

 Relationships need time to breathe and mature.
 Dating for at least two years is the generally accepted time for a couple to get to know each other.
 I have seen couples who have dated for a month or two, and they are convinced they have found the one.
 And that may be true.
-But it would be best if you still gave it a little time.
-For the first six months, this person you are seeing is perfect.
+But it would be best if you gave it a little time.
+For the first six months, the person you are seeing is perfect.
 You tell your friends and family that they are perfect.
 They roll their eyes and say the same thing, “We are excited for you; give it time.”

 Recent studies have shown that the human brain does not reach full developmental maturity until around 25.
 One study suggests three developmental categories: